edits-73.jpg

 Because we are wearing life jackets.
 JESUS IS THE LIFE JACKET and paid a very high price to equip us with such a priceless gift.

-This season feels so dark, EVEN WITH the promise of hope and Heaven.
+This season feels so dark, EVEN WITH the promise of hope and heaven.
 But I know in my core this is not the end of our story.
 Not even close.
 I know this life is temporary and we were built for eternity.
-I know in the end we will all be together and whole.
-In the end … Jesus wins and so do we.
+I know Logan is waiting for me on the other side of eternity.
+I know, that in the end, Jesus wins and because of that—so do we.

-Until then, equipped with the grace of God, we will continue to stand and face the shore.
+But until that beautiful day arrives, equipped with the grace of God, I will continue to stand and face the shore.

 Much Love to you all,